SAN FRANCISCO.

 Distance: 280 Miles; 448 km.

-Estimated driving time 6 hours one break.
-Route evaluation Overview:
+Estimated driving time 6 hours – one break.

 Route: